 These are drastic steps, and some can have a significant impact on your credit score.
 But if you’re up all night worrying about how you’ll put food on the table if your car gets repossessed, it might just be time to take extreme measures.

 Looking for more assistance?
-When DebtCleanse launches in the coming weeks, free members will gain instant access to our debt tracker.
+DebtCleanse free members can gain instant access to our DebtTracker.
 Upgrading to a premium membership will unlock our powerful Action Tools, including 134 of the most common creditor deficiencies that you can use to fight back against unfair debt.